Course Outline

 Goal:

-To demonstrate knowledge of key management concepts using professional written communication skills, appropriate scholarly research and referencing.
+To demonstrate knowledge of key management concepts using authentic professional written communication skills, appropriate scholarly research and referencing.

 Product: Literature Review (or component)